dbungert/omnienv/README.md

 * The config file format is under active work, and I don't like some of the terms used just yet.
-* Support expected for Ubuntu based on version numbers, lxd remotes other than ubuntu-daily, and other Linux distributions handled by the lxd `images` remote.
+* Support expected for Ubuntu based on version numbers, and other Linux distributions handled by the lxd `images` remote.
-* Shell pty in-environment depends on sudo, but older versions of sudo do not set `use_pty` by default.
-* Some ubuntu versions do not launch correctly today, related to an old copy of cloud-init or other issues.
+* Ubuntu pre-bionic doesn't launch correctly today.